Photo: Shutterstock.com / Mykola Ivashchenko

 We want you to enjoy Trolltunga and our mountains – but first and foremost, we want you to stay safe.
 In recent years, more than 80,000 hikers have visited our mountain wilderness.

-In 2020 the number was reduced by more than half, and due to Covid-19 safety measures we expect lower numbers than usual also in 2021.
+In 2021 the number was reduced to 50,000, and due to Covid-19 safety measures we expect lower numbers than usual also in 2022.
 If you dream of a Trolltunga hike, this is the perfect year to visit our uncrowded mountains.

 Unfortunately, every year, we need to rescue a few hikers.
 Some have had accidents, but others are insufficiently prepared.
 For instance, even on a sunny summer day you need to bring warm and waterproof clothing for unexpected bad weather.